DOKOS-TAYOS/DifferentialLab/docs/user-guide.md

 Select from the list on the left.
 When an equation is highlighted its description and parameters appear on the right.
-You can adjust parameter values (e.g. angular frequency, damping coefficient) and select which derivatives to plot.
+You can adjust parameter values (e.g. angular frequency, damping coefficient).

 Available predefined equations include: